construct a Vandermonde Matrix

 (optional) non-negative integer; column dimension of the resulting Matrix

-(optional) BooleanOpt(compact); selects the compact form of the output
+(optional) equation of the form compact=true or false; selects the compact form of the output

 (optional); constructor options for the result object